sunny day on Bennington campus with students on a green

 Scholarships: Young Writers Award (YWA) finalists and winners are also eligible for undergraduate scholarships at Bennington.

-- YWA winners who apply, are admitted, and enroll at Bennington will receive a $15,000 scholarship every year for four years, a total of $60,000.
+• YWA winners who apply, are admitted, and enroll at Bennington will receive a full-tuition scholarship each year for four years, representing more than $60,000 per year in financial aid.

-- YWA finalists who apply, are admitted, and enroll at Bennington will receive a $10,000 scholarship every year for four years, a total of $40,000.
+• YWA finalists who apply, are admitted, and enroll at Bennington will receive a $25,000 scholarship every year for four years, a total of $100,000 in financial aid.

-Prestige: In addition, winning entries will be published on the 51成人猎奇 website in the spring, and may be published as a result of media requests from local newspapers or magazines.
+Prestige: The Young Writers Awards are recognized as one of the by The Teen Magazine.
+In addition to cash prizes and scholarships, winning entries will be published on the 51成人猎奇 website in the spring.
+They may also be published through media requests from local newspapers or magazines, or recorded for the Bennington audio library.
 Authors retain all other copyrights.

 Contact Us